 - In the left-side navigation pane, choose .

-- In the top navigation bar, select the region of the target ECS instance.
+- In the top navigation bar, select the region where the ECS instance is deployed.

-- On the Instances page, find the target ECS instance, choose in the Actions column.
+- On the Instances page, find the ECS instance that you want to manage, choose in the Actions column.